-Democracy is a system of government where the whole population or eligible citizen vote for their representatives and consequently forming а government for the people, by the people.
+Democracy is a system of government where every eligible citizen vote for their representatives and consequently play a vital role in forming a government for the people, by the people.
 India is the largest republic and democratic country in the world.
 India can be fairly called the leading epitome of Democracy.
 In democratic countries, people choose their representatives through the election, but the election needs to be held transparent, fair and impartially.
-For these purposes, the Indian constitute provides an Election Commission with autonomous (Art 324-329) involving а Chief Election Commissioner and other Election Commissioners.
+For these purposes, the Indian constitute provides an Election Commission with autonomous (Art 324-329) involving a Chief Election Commissioner and other Election Commissioners.